sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :align: center
    :width: 40%

-you can upload ``fire-3.1.0-py3-none-any.whl`` file even in s3 which is accessible from Databricks Cluster.
+you can upload ``fire-3.1.0-py3-none-any.whl`` file even in s3 Bucket which is accessible from Databricks Cluster.

-Once you Upload ``fire-3.1.0-py3-none-any.whl`` file in s3, Login to Databricks Cluster & inside Libraries tab.
+Once you Upload ``fire-3.1.0-py3-none-any.whl`` file in s3 Bucket, Login to Databricks Cluster & inside Libraries tab.

 Install New Library & select ``DBFS/S3`` in Library Source, ``Python Whl`` in Library Type and copy paste the location of python wheel file available in s3 in File Path & Click on Install.